bpmc-group/cv-pi/README.md

 # cv-pi
 ## Code for learning about CV on Raspberry Pi

 The Raspberry Pi (RasPi) has its own cameras (Model 3 & AI) and software system (Picamera2) to manage the cameras.
 Picamera2 has software that is specialized to handle the details of their cameras.
-For example, the Image Sensor Processor (ISP) routinely splits the stream of data coming from the camera into two channels, main and lores (low resolution).
-Each channel can be independently configured EXCEPT that they must use the same color scheme.
+For example, the Image Sensor Processor (ISP) normally splits the stream of data coming from the camera into two channels, main and lores (low resolution).
+Each channel can be independently configured EXCEPT that they must use the same color schema.

 When pursuing low-end/low-cost edge devices that will do object detection and pose estimation, RasPi has significant capabilities but they may be unique.
-The RasPi can load and use OpenCV as well as Yolo/Ultralytics and TensorFlowLite.
+In addition to the Picamera2 library, the RasPi can load and use OpenCV as well as Yolo/Ultralytics and TensorFlowLite.

 Be sure to find the doc, The Picamera2 Library PDF.
 It contains all sorts of detailed features that the camera can perform, such as transforms and colour_space, etc. Note that the word "transform" is a keyword, with its usage like `transform=Transform(hflip=True)`.
 Most of the apps in this repos are derived from that doc.